N1kkogg/n1kkogg.github.io/_posts/2023-01-12-ambassador-writeup.md

 +--------------------+
 ```

-Here we find an intresting database called `whackywidget` in which we find a base64 encoded password that we will later use for ssh
+Here we find an intresting database called `whackywidget` in which we find a base64 encoded password that we will later use for ssh.

 ```
 +-----------+------------------------------------------+